SuperTails/wasmcraft2/README.md

 This was inspired by [Sethbling's Atari 2600 Datapack](https://youtu.be/mq7T5_xH24M) and is the (much, much improved) spiritual successor to [Langcraft](https://github.com/SuperTails/langcraft).

-## Demonstration
+## Demonstrations

-[Here](https://youtu.be/5jEyaGQFP0g) is a short demonstration of [a port of Minecraft 4k](https://github.com/SuperTails/Minecraft4k-For-Wasmcraft), compiled using wasmcraft, running in vanilla Minecraft.
+[Here](https://youtu.be/5jEyaGQFP0g) is a short demonstration of [a port of Minecraft 4k](https://github.com/SuperTails/Minecraft4k-For-Wasmcraft), compiled using Wasmcraft, running in vanilla Minecraft.
 (That's right: Minecraft in Minecraft).

 Alternatively, [here is a video](https://youtu.be/jrMrde9tQlg) of the CHIP-8 Emulator from [here](https://github.com/JamesGriffin/CHIP-8-Emulator) running Pong.

 ## Features

+* Minimal porting required
+  * Only mandatory code modification is the insertion of sleep calls
+  * Most non-hosted/freestanding code that doesn't use floats is compatible
+  * Compatible with [newlib](https://sourceware.org/newlib/) to provide libc features like `printf` and `malloc`
+* Common, well-supported, and stable source language
+  * Can be targeted from C, C++, and Rust
-* All integer operations supported
+* All WASM integer and control flow operations supported (and tested against the WebAssembly test suite)
+* SSA-based optimizations
+  * Strength reduction
+  * Constant folding
-* (Relatively) efficient code generation
+  * Dead code elimination
-* Works most of the time
+  * Register allocation
+* No game modification required
+  * Compatible with vanilla Java Edition Minecraft 1.16+ (tested on 1.19+)

 ## Usage